 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

-This cake requires only a bowl, whisk, and a cake pan.
+This cake requires only a bowl, a whisk, and a cake pan.
 The result is a moist pumpkin cake that’s perfectly spiced.
 I find it ideal for any weeknight and have fallen in love with making it for company.
 The simple meringue-like 7-minute frosting that’s piled on top becomes the finishing touch that sends this cake over the edge.

 Hand holding fork bite of pumpkin applesauce cake with hand holding other part of cake